Changeable hawk-eagle: Behaviour and ecology

 The upper size limit for changeable hawk-eagle prey seems to be fairly liquid and the species is quite the equal of various other booted eagles in making bold attacks on prey of their own size or larger.
 Many of the mammals reported as preyed upon by changeable hawk-eagles are quite large.
 Mammalian prey taken as adults has included hispid hares (Lepus hispidus) with a median estimated weight of 2.35 kg, Indian hare (Lepus nigricollis) with a median mass of 2.7 kg, 1.3 kg Indian flying fox (Pteropus giganteus) and nearly any species of giant squirrel, which can vary in weight between 1.1 and 3 kg.
 Even more impressive accounts and photos show that changeable hawk-eagle can hunt and kill adult mammals with formidable defenses such as felids and primates, although it cannot be ruled out that they will usually attack infirm or injured specimens rather than healthy ones.
 Furthermore, most accounts of attacks on Old World monkeys show juveniles are by far the most vulnerable members of their troops to hawk-eagle attacks.
 Cases of either verified, likely or potential predation have been reported on northern pig-tailed macaque (Macaca leonina), crab-eating macaque (Macaca fascicularis), toque macaque (Macaca sinica) and lion-tailed macaque (Macaca silenus), including specimens potentially to weigh up to an estimated 6 kg.
 A case of predation was photographed by a changeable hawk-eagle on an estimated 1.9 kg juvenile banded langur (Presbytis femoralis) while possible cases have been reported of predation on juveniles of other langurs as well as additional larger primates such as gibbons and proboscis monkeys (Nasalis larvatus).
 While their predator-prey relationship is even more nebulous, the peculiar, smaller but toxic nocturnal primates known as slow lorises are known to fall prey as well to changeable hawk-eagles.
-There are several accounts of predation by changeable hawk-eagles on domestic cats (Felis silvestris catus), though largely kittens, in addition to a case of a large adult jungle cat (Felis chaus), with an estimated median weight of 7.3 kg, being attacked and killed by one of these hawk-eagles.
-Apparently, the changeable hawk-eagle is also counted among the predators of young calves of Indian gazelles (Gazella bennetti) as well.
+There are several accounts of predation by changeable hawk-eagles on domestic cats (Felis catus), though largely kittens, in addition to a case of a large adult jungle cat (Felis chaus), with an estimated median weight of 7.3 kg, being attacked and killed by one of these hawk-eagles.
+Apparently, the changeable hawk-eagle is also counted among the predators of calves of Indian gazelles (Gazella bennetti).
 Adults of large monitor lizards of a few species may be also included in their prey spectrum.
-Impressive avian kills have included adult Indian peafowl (Pavo cristatus), of an estimated weight of up to 4 kg, and the species is considered a threat as well to the similar green peafowl (Pavo muticus).
+Avian kills include adult Indian peafowl (Pavo cristatus), of an estimated weight of up to 4 kg, and the species is considered a threat as well to the similar green peafowl (Pavo muticus).
 Attempted predation on both 4.2 kg adult and young giant ibis (Thaumatibis gigantea) have been recorded but all known attacks were unsuccessful.
-Cases of scavenging on carcasses of various deer and monkey have been reported as well, in one case a hawk-eagle was filmed apparently dominating and displacing an adult yellow-throated marten (Martes flavigula) from a carcass.
+Cases of scavenging on carcasses of various deer and monkey have been reported as well, in one case a hawk-eagle was filmed chasing an adult yellow-throated marten (Martes flavigula) from a carcass.
+Changeable hawk-eagles were also observing preying on predating on Oriental pied hornbills (Anthracoceros albirostris).